 2. It Was Deemed The “Forbidden Island” Due To A Polio Epidemic

-In an interview with ABC News, Bruce Robinson explained, “My uncle wanted to protect the residents here from the epidemic and it was forbidden to come out here unless you had a doctor’s certificate, and there was a two-week quarantine.
+In an interview with ABC News, Bruce Robinson explained, “My uncle wanted to protect the residents here from the epidemic and it was forbidden to come out here unless you had a doctor’s certificate, and there was a 2-week quarantine.
 And it worked.
 We never got polio out here.”

 3. It Epitomizes A Nearly Forgotten Past

 While some may consider it a modern-day nightmare and others view it as a peaceful utopian society, Niihau has rejected the use of today’s technologies and survives without electricity, running water, internet, shops, restaurants, paved roads, cars, or hotels.

 Electricity on the Forbidden Island is produced by the sun or a generator, as opposed to an electric utility.
 There are few to no cars on the island, and most people get around by bike or on foot.